AIRSPACE FTS

 • 20 hours VFR PIC in SEP aircraft

-Flight instruction can be carried out on the aircraft of your choice, either Grob G115, T67 Firefly or PA28 Piper Warrior.
+Flight instruction can be carried out on the aircraft of your choice, either Cessna 152, T67 Firefly or PA28 Piper Warrior.
 The Spinning aspect of the course will be undertaken in a full aerobatic T67 Firefly, or a Cessna 152 if required.

 The ground school comprises 125 hours of theoretical knowledge instruction.
 During this time a student instructor will refresh their theoretical knowledge and learn how to teach, prepare and give technical lectures and conduct pre-flight briefs.